scottnonnenberg/blog/pages/posts/2016-04-21-practical-gatsby-js.md

 ## Go forth and create!

 I've really enjoyed using and contributing to Gatsby.
 This blog is generated with it.
 All the code samples were copied from within this same git repository.
 Meta.
+And you can now [explore that repository for this blog!](/this-blog-is-now-open-source/)

-I look forward to seeing what great sites you make with it!
+I look forward to seeing what great sites you make with Gatsby!